 - Wider agendas: Given the increasing limitations on public finances, demonstrating the role that cricket can play in delivering wider agendas such as health and wellbeing is a key requirement for attracting investment. - Policy shifts: The move in national sports policy towards prioritising new participants will create a challenge for cricket to demonstrate that it can attract new and lapsed participants.
-Recent innovations such as Last Man Stands and Tape-ball might prove more attractive than the more traditional model. - Neighbouring areas: There are assessed deficiencies in cricket pitch provision in two neighbouring areas, which may lead to imported demand into Maidstone if they are not rectified.
+Recent innovations such as Last Man Stands and Tape-ball might prove more attractive than the more traditional model.
+'All Stars Cricket', an entry level programme aimed at 5-8 year olds, was launched by the ECB in 2017 attracting 37,500 children nationally to cricket.
+A successful pilot was run in the Maidstone which is expected to lead to an expanded take up in the future. - Neighbouring areas: There are assessed deficiencies in cricket pitch provision in two neighbouring areas, which may lead to imported demand into Maidstone if they are not rectified.